neena38/split-me/README.md

 ### improvements 🛠️

 - new summary feature for detailed individual contribution breakdown
+- new QR tool to view the summary on your smartphone
+- new set of options for food panel to reset,split evenly and remove profiles
 - options to download contributions as Image and PDF
 - minor UI changes to details view
 - minor perfomance improvements